 Complementing the year-round farmers markets are numerous seasonal farmers markets that open for the year in the spring-early summer.
-These markets are scattered around the city and the surrounding region.
+These markets are scattered around the city.

 By patronizing your local farmers market you are not only helping small farmers make more of a profit for their hard work (by cutting out the middle-man), you are also helping the local economy.
 A recent U.C.
 Davis study reports that Sacramento-area farmers and ranchers who sell their products directly to consumers generate twice as much regional economic impact per dollar of output as do area food producers who don’t engage in direct marketing.

 I tend to frequent either the year-round Central Certified Farmer’s Market (Sunday) or the Midtown Farmers Market (Saturday) on 20th Street between J and L Streets.
 The Midtown Farmers Market is sponsored by the Midtown Business Association.

 (UPDATED 10/20/17) The Midtown Farmers Market was voted #1 in the Sacramento Magazine 2017 Best of Sacramento survey.